damian-t-p/STATS32-2020/project.md

 In implementing your final project, you should try to stick as closely to your proposal as possible.
 If you are unable to do so, please provide a paragraph in your final project to explain the deviations from the proposal.

-# Grading & Deadlines
+# Submission instructions
-Both the project proposal and final project should be submitted through Gradescope.
+Both the project proposal and final project should be submitted through email to me at [damianp@stanford.edu](mailto:damianp@stanford.edu).

+Please include your SUNet ID (or IDs for team submissions) as well as the phrase "stats32 project submission" in the subject line of your project submission (or "stats32 proposal submission" for your proposal submission).

+# Grading and Deadlines
 The project proposal is due by May 1 (Fri), 23:59:59 and is worth 20%.

 The final project is due by May 16 (Fri), 23:59:59 and is worth 80%.